Lipschitz homotopy convergence of Alexandrov spaces II: Quantitative good coverings

-The remaining properties in the condition (4) follows from Claim \ref{clm:good}(2) in the same way.
+The remaining properties in the condition (4) follows from Claim \ref{clm:good}(ii) in the same way.
 This completes the proof. \end{proof}

-\begin{rem} Another important class of metric spaces having such good coverings is CAT spaces (more generally, CBA spaces with uniform injectivity radius) with uniform doubling constant (see Section \ref{sec:main2} for the doubling condition).
-Indeed, if $X$ is a $C$-doubling CAT($1$) space, we take a maximal $\epsilon/2$-discrete set $\{p_j\}_j$ and set $U_j:=B(p_j,2\epsilon)$, where $0<\epsilon\ll C^{-1}$.
-Then the same argument as above shows that this covering satisfies the conditions (1) and (2) of Theorem \ref{thm:good} (use the doubling condition instead of the Bishop-Gromov inequality).
-Moreover, it satisfies the condition (3) since the CAT($1$) property implies that \begin{itemize} \item any metric ball of radius less than $\pi/2$ is convex; \item shortest paths are unique in such a metric ball; \item the contraction of the metric ball to any point along shortest paths is uniformly Lipschitz. \end{itemize} In particular, the argument in the next section can be applied to such CAT spaces. \end{rem}
+\begin{rem} Another important class of metric spaces having such good coverings is CAT spaces with a uniform local doubling constant (see Section \ref{sec:main2} for the doubling property).
+Suppose $X$ is a locally $C$-doubling CAT($1$) space.
+Take a maximal $\epsilon/2$-discrete set $\{p_j\}_j$ of $X$ and set $U_j:=B(p_j,2\epsilon)$, where $0<\epsilon<(10C)^{-1}$.
+Then the same argument as above shows that this covering satisfies the conditions (1) and (2) of Theorem \ref{thm:good} (use the doubling property instead of the Bishop--Gromov inequality).
+Moreover, if $\epsilon<\pi/10$, it satisfies the condition (3) since the CAT($1$) property implies that \begin{itemize} \item any metric ball $B$ in $X$ of radius less than $\pi/2$ is convex; \item shortest paths are unique for every pair of points in $B$; \item the contraction of $B$ to an arbitrary point $p\in B$ along the unique shortest paths is uniformly Lipschitz. \end{itemize} In particular, Theorem \ref{thm:nerve} in the next section can also be applied to such CAT spaces.
+Furthermore, it is possible to obtain the stability condition (4) by considering $U_j(t_j):=B(p_j,t_j\epsilon)$ instead, for suitably chosen $2\le t_j\le 3$.
+The value $t_j$ is defined by induction on $j$ so as to satisfy Subclaim \ref{subclm:good}, where $c_0$ now depends on the doubling constant.
+Note that the proof of Subclaim \ref{subclm:good} only uses the doubling property. \end{rem}